 Continuum of Care Funding: Funding is provided to the State of Montana and are distributed by the State to various regions in Montana through the Human Resource Development Councils (HRDCs).
-A Continuum of Care application is prepared on a statewide basis and the City plays a small role in this process.
+A Continuum of Care application is prepared on a statewide basis and the City plays a small role in this process through annual Certifications of Consistency with the Consolidated Plan.
 One or two organizations in Billings may receive Continuum of Care funding, but a very small percentage of the available statewide Continuum of Care funding is allocated to local projects: five to seven percent annually.

 The Billings City Council allocated an amount not to exceed \$210,000 to the Yellowstone County Continuum of Care for the FY23 low-barrier winter shelter for one year.
 The City Council also approved an allocation not to exceed \$76,700 to the Montana Rescue Mission (MRM) to support data entry into the Coordinated Entry system in the Homeless Management Information System ([September 26, 2022, City Council meeting minutes](#)).
+The contract has not been signed to date.